How is Baptism Defined by Greek Dictionaries?

 - Baptizo: “to dip, to immerse, to sink. . . .
 There is no evidence that Luke or Paul and the other writers of the New Testament put upon this verb meanings not recognized by the Greeks” (Greek and English Lexicon, Sophocles).

 This is sufficient for us to see that there is little controversy as to the meaning of the term baptizo as found in the Koine (common) Greek language of the first century.
 The standard Greek lexicons reveal that the term means to dip, to immerse, to plunge, to sink, to submerge, to overwhelm, and other synonyms.
-In one of the references, the result of the immersion is given—to purify through washing.
+In some of the references, the result of the immersion is given—to purify through washing.

 We must qualify the definition above by Vine.
 He says that the Greek baptisma consists of “the process of immersion, submersion, and emergence.”
 Strictly speaking, to baptize means to dip, immerse, plunge, submerge, sink, or overwhelm without reference to what occurs subsequent to this action.
 Conant clarifies this point: